 How much does a print job cost?

-All print jobs under 20 grams have a base cost of $5.00, after which a fee of $0.25 per gram will be charged for each job in addition to a charge of .20/gram. (printing jobs are charged by weight) As mentioned above, staff will be in contact with you to review the print job, send you an invoice and confirm final pricing before printing your object.
+All print jobs under 20 grams have a base cost of $5.00, after which a fee of $0.25 per gram will be charged. (printing jobs are charged by weight) As mentioned above, staff will be in contact with you to review the print job and confirm final pricing before printing your object.

 How do I pay for my print job?